pulumi/docs/reference/pkg/nodejs/@pulumi/aws/cloudformation/index.md

 ```

-A list of Parameter structures that specify input parameters for the stack.
+A map of Parameter structures that specify input parameters for the stack.

 <h3 class="pdoc-member-header">
 <a class="pdoc-child-name" href="https://github.com/pulumi/pulumi-aws/blob/master/sdk/nodejs/cloudformation/stack.ts#L64">property policyBody</a>